-Former Wisconsin Gov. Tony Earl has died at age 86
+Democrat Tony Earl, former Wisconsin governor, dies at 86

 Earl ran for attorney general in 1974 but lost in the primary.
 He worked a year as secretary of the Department of Administration, and five years as Department of Natural Resources secretary, before running for governor in 1982.

 Earl’s candidacy was seen as a long shot, given that he was poised to face popular Republican incumbent Gov. Lee Dreyfus.
-But Dreyfus decided against seeking re-election after Earl had begun his campaign, clearing Earl’s path to a 15-point victory over Republican Terry Kohler.
+But Dreyfus decided against seeking reelection after Earl had begun his campaign, clearing Earl’s path to a 15-point victory over Republican Terry Kohler.

-“I was sort of an accidental governor in a way,” Earl recalled in 2013, laughing as he took a sip of his beer.
+“I was sort of an accidental governor in a way,” Earl said at the Avenue, laughing as he took a sip of his beer.